SUMMARY

 - The UK Government finalised its sustainable aviation fuels (SAF) mandate, which includes a sub-target for power-to-liquid (PtL) fuel, buy-out price and sustainability criteria to be met.

-- There are several existing funds that the government has delivered in support of SAF, but the industry still requires further financial support.
+- There are several existing funds that the government has delivered in support of SAF, but the industry and its investors still require further financial certainty.

-The new Labour government in the UK is in the process of designing and delivering its policy framework for achieving net-zero aviation.
-The UK aerospace industry is the second largest in the world1 and aircraft, engine and parts manufacturing is expected to be the country’s third biggest export in 2024, totalling $24.6 billion2.
-The government views the sector as a vital part of the UK’s economy, alongside being an influential player in the global market.
-However, with international and domestic aviation accounting for around 8 per cent of the UK’s greenhouse gas (GHG) emissions3, there is an urgent need to implement policies that will ensure the sector aligns with climate targets.
+The Labour government in the UK is in the process of designing and delivering its policy framework for achieving net-zero aviation.
+The UK aerospace industry is the second largest in the world1 and the government views the sector as a vital part of the UK’s economy, alongside being an influential player in the global market.
+However, with international and domestic aviation accounting for around 8 per cent of the UK’s greenhouse gas (GHG) emissions2, there is an urgent need to implement policies that will ensure the sector aligns with climate targets.

-Since coming to power in July 2024, the government has made progress in sustainable aviation, including introducing a SAF Bill during the King’s first speech to the House of Commons under the new Labour government on July 17, 20247.
-The Sustainable Aviation Fuel (Revenue Support Mechanism) Bill aims to support SAF production by introducing a revenue certainty mechanism, crucial for alternative fuel projects to secure financing.
-The new Government has also outlined a number of initiatives regarding SAFs which it sees as ‘an important part of the strategy to decarbonise air travel’, including a commitment to the SAF mandate starting in January 20258, and over £100m of new funding for ‘cutting-edge new green aerospace projects’9.
+Since coming to power in July 2024, the government has made progress in sustainable aviation, including introducing a SAF Bill during the King’s first speech to the House of Commons under the new Labour government on July 17, 20246.
+The government has committed to delivering a Sustainable Aviation Fuel (Revenue Support Mechanism) Bill that aims to support SAF production by introducing a revenue certainty mechanism, crucial for alternative fuel projects to secure financing.
+Since entering 2025, the new government has also strengthened its SAF support which it sees as ‘an important part of the strategy to decarbonise air travel’, including investing an additional £63 million over the next year via the Advanced Fuel Fund7.
+This comes alongside the SAF Mandate entering into force as of January, but also in response to renewed government support for several airport expansions, including the highly contested8 third runway at London Heathrow9 – the 4th busiest airport in the world10.

 SAF mandate

-The UK SAF mandate was signed into law in November 2024, which once enforced will require jet fuel suppliers to blend SAF into conventional aviation fuel at increasing concentrations, much like the European Union’s ReFuelEU SAF mandate.
+The UK SAF mandate was signed into law in November 2024, which as of this year now requires jet fuel suppliers to blend SAF into conventional aviation fuel at increasing concentrations, much like the European Union’s ReFuelEU SAF mandate.
 These blend quantities increase from 2 per cent SAF as a percentage of total jet fuel demand by 2025, to 10 per cent by 2030 and 22 per cent by 2040.
-They also launched a ‘SAF Clearing House’, to provide technical support and funding towards the development, testing and qualification of SAFs10.
+They also launched a ‘SAF Clearing House’, to provide technical support and funding towards the development, testing and qualification of SAFs11.

-The current mandate includes a cap to hydroprocessed esters and fatty acid (or ‘HEFA’ fuels) which, though cheap and abundant, don’t align with their commitment to only use waste residues for fuels and helps create space in the market for newer SAF technologies to become competitive.
+The current mandate includes a cap to hydroprocessed esters and fatty acid (or ‘HEFA’ fuels) which, though cheap and abundant, do not align with their commitment to only use waste residues for fuels whilst helping to create space in the market for newer SAF technologies to become competitive.
 The HEFA cap starts at 2 per cent in 2025 and rises to 7.8 per cent by 2040.
 The mandate also includes a buy-out price whereby jet fuel providers have a cost penalty should they not supply enough SAF.
 The buy-out mechanism for the main SAF obligation is £4.70 per litre and the PtL obligation is £5.00 per litre.
 Figure 1 compares the mandate targets within the UK’s SAF mandate to those of ReFuelEU.

 Funding

-The UK Government allocated significant but insufficient funds to support the growth of the SAF market.
-The Department for Transport (DfT) estimate the costs for one SAF plant could exceed £1 billion, therefore there is a significant gap in plans sufficient to meet the ambition of ‘having 5 commercial SAF plants under construction in the UK by 2025’12 and ‘no clarity on who will fund them’13.
+The UK Government allocated significant but currently insufficient funds to support the growth of the SAF market.
 These funding mechanisms target activities across the TRLs, from the innovation stage through to demonstration.
-This mapping provides a snapshot of funding available as of August 2024:
+This mapping provides a snapshot of funding available as of February 2025:

 Fund name | Organisation(s) | Description | Total fund |